Boiling Point (2023 TV series)

-Boiling Point is a four-part British television drama created by Philip Barantini, James Cummings, and Stephen Graham.
-Co-directed by Barantini and Mounia Akl, it is a continuation and standalone sequel of the 2021 film Boiling Point, also directed by Barantini and featuring many of the same cast.
+Boiling Point is a four-part British television drama miniseries created by Philip Barantini, James Cummings, and Stephen Graham.
+Directed by Barantini and Mounia Akl, it is a continuation and standalone sequel of the 2021 film Boiling Point, also directed by Barantini and featuring many of the same cast.
 Starring Stephen Graham, Vinette Robinson, and Hannah Walters, the series premiered on BBC One on 1 October 2023, with all episodes released on BBC iPlayer on the same day.
 It was made for the BBC by Ascendant Fox, Matriarch Productions, and It's All Made Up Productions.

 Synopsis

-The series picks up six months after the film ends with Carly (Robinson) now running her own restaurant with former boss Andy's (Graham) staff.
+The series picks up six months after the film ends with Carly (Robinson) now running her own restaurant, Point North, with most of former boss Andy's (Graham) staff.